aaronwangy/Data-Science-Cheatsheet/README.md

 - Time Series
 - A/B Testing

-This cheatsheet will be occasionally updated with new/improved info, so consider a follow/star to stay up to date.
+This cheatsheet will be occasionally updated with new/improved info, so consider a follow or star to stay up to date.

 Future additions (ideas welcome):
 - ~~Time Series~~ Added!